Bhim Singhal: Professional life

-Dr. Singhal has been honored nationally and internationally by having two orations instituted in his name.
+Singhal has been honored nationally and internationally by having two orations instituted in his name.
 The first 'Singhal Oration' is delivered every alternate year at the annual meeting of the Indian Academy of Neurology.
 The second 'Singhal Oration' is delivered at the international conference of the World Federation of Neurology.
-In 2022, the Government of India recognized Dr. Singhal's years of service with the prestigious Padma Shri award.
+In 2022, the Government of India recognized Singhal's years of service with the prestigious Padma Shri award.

 Awards

-Dr. B.S.
-Singhal has received the following awards for his contributions to the field of Neurology.
+Singhal has received the following awards for his contributions to the field of neurology.